cudail/snolf-rb2/README.md

 ## Changelog

+v2.15
+* Snolf grants Kirby the Ball ability if copied

 v2.14
-* Improve compatibility with mods that alter character stats like X Momentum
+* Improved compatibility with mods that alter character stats like X Momentum

 v2.13
 * Sync variables when joining multiplayer games